ranjgith-s/github-pr-analyzer/README.md

 - Authenticate with a personal access token.
 - View pull requests you authored or reviewed.
 - Metrics for draft time, first review and total lifespan.
-- Display reviewer count and change requests.
+ - Display reviewer names with links and change requests.
 - Filter by repository and author.
 - Direct links to each pull request.